Terrence Isaac

-Terrence Isaac Sr. is an American junior college football coach.
-He is the head football coach for Rochester Community and Technical College, a position he has held since 2022.
+Terrence Isaac Sr. is an American football coach and former player.
+He is the head football coach at Wayne State University in Detroit, a position he has held since 2026.
+Isaac served as the head football coach at Minnesota North College – Vermilion in 2021 and Rochester Community and Technical College from 2022 to 2025.
 He was the head football coach for A+ Academy from 2013 to 2016, Green Oaks High School from 2017 to 2020, and Minnesota North College – Vermilion in 2021.
 He played college football for Vermilion, Midwestern State, Texas A&M–Commerce, and professionally for the Tallahassee Thunder, Evansville BlueCats, and Omaha Beef.

 In 2023, after leading Rochester C&T to the Red Grange Bowl, Isaac was named National Junior College Athletic Association (NJCAA) Division III Coach of the Year.